aws-samples/serverless-rust-demo/README.md

 This single crate will create [five different binaries](./src/bin), one for each Lambda function.
 It uses an [hexagonal architecture pattern](https://aws.amazon.com/blogs/compute/developing-evolutionary-architecture-with-aws-lambda/) to decouple the [entry points](./src/bin), from the main [domain logic](./src/lib.rs), the [storage component](./src/store), and the [event bus component](./src/event_bus).

+### Code walkthrough

-You can find a walkthrough of the code in this project on [the AWS Twitch channel](https://www.twitch.tv/videos/1201473601).
+If you want to learn more about Rust on Lambda and how this project is structured, you can find a recorded walkthrough on [the AWS Twitch channel](https://www.twitch.tv/videos/1201473601).

-If you want to get started with Rust on Lambda, you can use [these cookiecutter templates](https://github.com/aws-samples/cookiecutter-aws-sam-rust) to setup your project.
+## 🏗️ Deployment and testing

 ### Requirements